 What are CFDs

-- Powerful Platforms – Manage your trades manual or use our automated trading.
+Manage your trades manually via MT4/MT5 and WebTrader, or use our automated trading platforms.

 What is CFD Trading?

 CFD trading is quite similar to forex trading.
 When trading on the platform, you select the instrument you wish to trade and enter your order.
-Just like in other trades, if you think the price of a certain instrument, e.g. crude oil, will increase, you’ll want to buy the crude oil CFD.
-The same goes the other way – if you predict the value will go down you sell the CFD.
+If you think the price of a certain instrument, e.g. crude oil, will increase, you’ll want to BUY the crude oil CFD.
+The same goes the other way – if you predict the value will go down, you short sell the CFD.

-Naturally, like any type of trade or investment, wrong predictions can lead to loss of money, and one should be aware of the risks involved in CFD trading.
-There is plenty more to learn about the trading of CFDs, and you can learn more by browsing through the education section, in which you can watch video tutorials, read articles, get news updates, check out our glossary and more.
-Some more information on CFDs and their advantages can be found here.
+Naturally, as with any type of trade or investment, wrong predictions can lead to the loss of money, and one should be aware of the risks involved in CFD trading before starting out.
+There is plenty more to learn about CFD trading, and you can browse through our education section, to watch video tutorials, read articles, get news updates, and more.
+You can find more information on CFDs and their advantages here.

 CFD Contract Rollover

-Each CFD is based on a contract defining its rates, charges, etc. Each of these contracts has a maturity date, which is the date that the contract expires and automatically replaced by a new contract.
+Each index and commodity CFD is based on a contract defining its rates, charges, etc. Each of these specific CFD contracts has an expiry date, which is the date that the contract expires and automatically replaced by a new contract, just like the real market.
 In order not to disturb traders during market hours, the contract rollover takes place over the weekend.

 For more information, you are welcome to visit our CFD Rollover page.